 - Select Edit> Default Settings from the menu, click on Layer Sets, then click the Edit button to open the Layer Set Defaults dialog.
 Click the Define button to the right of the layer set that you would like to customize.

 There are times, though, when it can be very helpful to create custom layer sets for use in particular views.

 For example, when you are working on framing cross sections, you can save time by creating a Framing Cross Section Set.

 To create a Framing Cross Section Set

-- Select Tools> Display Settings> Layer Set Management from the menu.
+- Select Tools> Layer Settings> Layer Set Management from the menu.

 - Click on the 3D Framing Set to select it, then click the Copy button.
 Give the new layer set a short, descriptive name such as "Framing Cross Section Set" and click OK.